-The IREM sets the education requirements for the CPM designation and requires a person to hold a bachelor's or master's degree in real estate or property management or complete courses offered through the organization (www.irem.org).
+The IREM sets the education requirements for the CPM designation and requires a person to hold a bachelor's or master's degree in real estate or property management (www.irem.org).
 A real estate or property management program may cover topics ranging from real estate terminology to investment properties.
 You may also learn about valuation, financial reporting and property management.

 Another option to meet education requirements is to complete seven IREM required courses.
 The seven IREM courses will cover topics including marketing, human resources, property maintenance and real estate investment.